 Why is QA team motivation important?

 Have you ever tried to accomplish anything in your life without proper motivation?
 Probably not.
-Because motivation is the base of every successful affair.
+Motivation is the basis of every successful affair.
 And as QA and development departments are a foundation stone for any business, their motivation has an even bigger significance to business prosperity.

 Tips to increase testing team motivation